rasteiner/k3-trevor-view/README.md

 ![Screencast of the plugin](screenshot.gif)

+## Requirements

+This version requires at least Kirby 3.6.0.
+For previous versions, please use version 0.1.

 ## Installation

 ### Download

-Download and copy a release (from the relase tab) to `/site/plugins/k3-trevor-view`.
+Download and copy a release (from the release tab) to `/site/plugins/k3-trevor-view`.

 ### Git submodule